AryanSwaroop/AiPdf_Analyzer/README.md

 1. Upload a PDF document directly from their browser.
 2. Input questions related to the uploaded document.
 3. Receive context-aware answers from the server.
+4. Export or save chat history as a pdf.

 ---